sae2018/your-next-holiday-desination/README.md

 I designed this website to make it easy and intuitive for anyone to access the latest content based on their local or worldwide search.
 Users want to see the results in an easy to read format and I have made this display as easy as possible in an understandable way within the same page.
 My original wireframe is available at https://your-next-holiday-destination-sae2018.c9users.io/assets/img/wireframe.png.

-- As a holidaymaker, I want to view a list of hotels in the area I'd like to stay in, so that I choose somewhere to stay for my holiday.
+- As a holidaymaker, I want to view a list of hotels in the area I'd like to stay in, to choose somewhere to stay.
-- As a holidaymaker, I want to view a list of the local parks, so that I can take the children for walks in the area we're staying in.
+- As a holidaymaker, I want to view a list of the local parks, so that I can take my children for walks in that area.
 - As a parent, I want to find the amusement parks around where I live, so that I can take my children on a day out there.
 - As a friend, I want to book a table at a restaurant, so that my friends and I can go out for a meal together.
 - As a friend, I want to find a local pub to where I am to go to after the restaurant to socialise with my friends.